Banging The "Chemicals Cause Cancer" Drum Is Based On Non Science!

 It is a constant reality that distorted half truths in regard to our bodies absorbing chemicals at an alarming rate will continue to populate the internet.
 However with this latest discovered article linked below, it is basically the same as the next serving a single purpose according to a specific ideology.
 We wish to provide the actual evidence to dispel the attempts of the anti-chemical, scientifically challenged bloggers wishing to play up the narrative of "chemical" labels being poison in order to scare and intimidate consumers out of using the cosmetics and skincare products they love.

-The article in question was written by a gal in the UK for the Epoch Times and is the "perfect" example showing the entire premise of the article is pseudo science sensationalized stricly for the purpose of scaring the public.
+The article in question was written by a gal in the UK for the Epoch Times and is the "perfect" example showing the entire premise of the article is pseudo science sensationalized strictly for the purpose of scaring the public.
 What is of particular concern to us, is her attempt to make proclamations of fact when she provides not a single link to any research to support her objective.
 We are going to remedy this for our customers who want scientific data, not a bunch of hyperbole.

-We have read countless arguments, misconstrued facts, skewed data being propogated by many in support of the EWG and CFSC.
+We have read countless arguments, misconstrued facts, skewed data being propagated by many in support of the EWG and CFSC.
 Now we see yet again another article that goes beyond the pale of exploiting the phobia of chemicals.
 She attempts to remove the premise that once known "SAFE" chemicals in low doses are found to be acceptable in things we consume in our everyday lives, may no longer be the case.

 We have shared within our multiple articles through direct text links to the many studies showing the inaccuracies while always countering with peer reviewed studies where a consensus is formed as to the truth of any research that is conducted.
 In the interest of keeping this simple, and we do apologize, but since the details are quite involved in the science, direct links to what we share are provided for further reading on your own.
 But please bear with us as we lay out the simple facts.